wp-plugins/scrolling-notice-board/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 This plugin works with sidebar widgets.
 You can add a scrolling notice board with latest published 5 posts along with excerpt of first 100 characters with this plugin.
 A sparkling "NEW" banner is shown before each title link.
 After the title link, the timestamp is shown in a creative way.
-This plugin works with sidebar widgets.
-You can add a scrolling notice board with latest published 5 posts along with excerpt of first 100 characters with this plugin.
-A sparkling "NEW" banner is shown before each title link.
-After the title link, the timestamp is shown in a creative way.
 When you hover your mouse over the widget area, the scrolling stops so that the title link can be clicked easily.

 == Installation ==
 There are 2 methods to install this plugin.